ClementNerma/Rave/docs/books/hybrid.md

 To solve this problem, we can _make the promises synchronous_ thanks to the `sync` keyword.
 It does the same thing than `await`, but works even outside asynchronous functions.
 So, why do we have two different keywords?

-That's all a question of goal: while `await` aims to have a lighter and "synchronous" wait of promises inside of another promise, `sync` aims to **block** the execution while the promise is not resolved nor rejected.
+That's all a question of goal: while `await` aims to have a lighter and 'synchronous' wait of promises inside of another promise, `sync` aims to **block** the execution while the promise is not resolved nor rejected.

 Here is the syntax: